aliakay/Attribute-Classification-and-Re-Identification-on-Market-1051-Dataset/README.md

 You can find the code also in [Google COLAB](https://colab.research.google.com/drive/1KbKFcT8lOOoV1Y7JIgsBMMivoRol-ukx?usp=sharing)

+We have done hyperparameter Tuning for classification part.
+You can find the code also in [Google COLAB](https://colab.research.google.com/drive/1CcoqD-oKJq96Th0rsK9QAuXLt_afnzki?usp=sharing)

 ## Re idendification Part
 You can find the code also in [Google COLAB](https://colab.research.google.com/drive/1Wtwbjq9X8CGvbmDKrinpqVwsEl3D18NR?usp=sharing)